 Co-Founder & President, Business of Cannabis

-A sought-after media commentator on cannabis related issues, Jay has appeared in The Globe and Mail, and on CBC Radio, BNN and Breakfast Television.
+A sought-after media commentator on cannabis-related issues, Rosenthal has appeared in The Globe and Mail, and on CBC Radio, BNN and Breakfast Television.
 He is also a contributor to The Huffington Post and Civilized Life.

-Jay also founded a strategic communications firm that worked with Fortune 500 companies, and launched and sold an online publication which focused on California politics.
-From 2013 to 2017, Jay directed special projects at Public Inc., a social impact marketing agency, where he led two separate Public Health Agency of Canada-funded projects focused on workplace health and wellness.
-In late 2018, Jay led a successful acquisition of Business of Cannabis by Civilized Worldwide, a leading media and lifestyle brand that highlights and embraces modern cannabis culture.
+Rosenthal also founded a strategic communications firm that worked with Fortune 500 companies, and launched and sold an online publication which focused on California politics.
+From 2013 to 2017, Rosenthal directed special projects at Public Inc., a social impact marketing agency, where he led two separate Public Health Agency of Canada-funded projects focused on workplace health and wellness.

 In 2019, Business of Cannabis was awarded Best News Source at the O’Cannabiz Industry Awards.